Shandaken Rail Trail Project

 Hi Kristen, Thanks for hosting the (heated) meeting at Shandaken Town Hall tonight.
 I guess my main question is: Why?
 What is the motivation for doing this?
 What is the expectation?
 There are hiking trails aplenty in the region.
 The Rail to Trail plan to unite High Falls to Big Indian cuts through neighborhoods, taxes infrastructure, might negatively impact wildlife, the ecosystem, the water supply - and all for 45 parking spots?
 I'm honestly not trying to sound disrespectful, but I again ask why?
 It seems like this is an obsession of someone's and I honestly cannot fathom how it will benefit the community at large?

-lisa schalk asked about 1 month ago
+lisa schalk asked 8 months ago

 This section of the trail was delineated by the Ulster County legislature for conversion to recreational trail with Resolution No. 488 of 2015.
 A U&D Corridor Revitalization Study was completed in 2021 to determine the feasibility and costs of the trail.
 Shandaken Ulster and Delaware Trail Feasibility Study | Ulster County Transportation Council (ulstercountyny.gov) The feasibility study provides ample justification for the trail for economic, public health, transportation and community development reasons.